gomorpheus/morpheus-apidoc/source/includes/_security_groups.md

 zoneId      |  | Scoped Cloud ID.
 customOptions.vpc      |  | External ID of Amazon VPC.
-customOptions.resourceGroup      |  | External ID of the Azure Resource Group to scope to.
+customOptions.resourceGroup      |  | External ID of the Azure Resource Group to scope to. tenantPermissions.accounts  |  | Array of tenant account ids that are allowed access. resourcePermissions.all  |  | Pass true to allow access all groups resourcePermissions.sites  |  | Array of groups that are allowed access

 ## Updating a Security Group